ko-ichimo-ri/MotiMul/Readme.md

 ##Option
 -w
-  Set the number of wild card.
+  Set the number of wildcards.
+The wildcard "\*" is used instead of one character.